aikar/react-parent-context/README.md

 This form of sharing state instead of using properties removes the need to waterfall a property down, avoiding passing it to intermediate components that have no understanding of the data being passed.

+## Requirements
+React Parent Context needs to hook into ReactDOM, so using a module system such as Webpack or Browserify is a must, so that we are able to hook into the same instance of ReactDOM you are using.

+Only React v15+ is supported

 ## Usage
 ReactParentContext has only been tested using ES6 Module Syntax with Webpack.
 ```javascript